2.4 Tuition & Financial Aid

 Perpetual Education Fund (PEF)

 International students who are interested in obtaining financial aid from the PEF should consult with their local priesthood leaders.
-PEF guidelines and availability vary from country to country.
+PEF guidelines and availability vary by country.

 Individuals interested in donating funds for a particular student’s tuition may do so by sending a check and following these instructions:

-- Checks should be made out to “Pathway.”
+- Checks should be made out to “BYU-Pathway Worldwide.”

 - Checks should contain the student’s name and PathwayConnect ID number.